-Living in Florida, you know the importance of having impact-resistant glass windows for your home or business.
+Living in Florida, you probably already know the importance of having impact-resistant glass windows for your home or business.

-What you might not know is the difference between all the various types of glass, and you may need help choosing the right hurricane-safe solution.
-Plus, it wouldn’t hurt if they were stylish and energy-efficient!
+What you might not know, though, is the difference between all the various types of glass.
+You may also need help choosing the right hurricane-safe solution.
+Plus, it wouldn’t hurt if your new impact glass windows were stylish and energy-efficient, too!

-We get a lot of question about the difference between tempered, laminated and impact glass, so we’re here to address some questions.
+We get a lot of questions about the difference between tempered, laminated, and impact glass, and what you should know when shopping for windows with impact-resistant glass, so we’re here to address some questions.

 Another perk of treating glass with heat is that it changes the way it shatters.
 Whereas traditional glass can break into large, sharp pieces when broken, tempered glass shatters into small pebble-sized bits without dangerous edges that can cut or damage.
 For this reason, many Florida homeowners choose tempered glass windows.
 However, oftentimes, they also opt for laminated glass.

-Impact-resistant windows typically combine tempered and laminated glasses, creating a safe glass to withstand blunt force.
-Whether this is to stop burglars, whipping winds or debris from natural disasters like hurricanes, this glass is designed stronger and with a different way of breaking than traditional glass.
+Impact-resistant windows typically combine tempered and laminated glasses, creating a safe impact glass to withstand blunt force.
+Whether this is to stop burglars, whipping winds, or debris from natural disasters like hurricanes, this glass is designed stronger and with a different way of breaking than traditional glass.

-Impact-resistant windows, however, rarely have only stronger, break-safe glass.
-They also are comprised of heavy-duty frames, designed to keep this glass in place beyond a traditional holding structure.
+These kinds of impact-resistant windows, though, rarely have only stronger, break-safe glass.
+They also are comprised of heavy-duty frames, designed to keep this glass in place beyond a traditional window frame structure.
+These kinds of windows aren't required in Florida homes or most businesses, but it's definitely better to have them!

 Our Hurricane Impact Windows